primeqa/create-primeqa-app/README.md

         }
     }
     ```

+    b.
+To use the PrimeQA retriever and PrimeQA reader, first setup the collection index for the Retriever using the instructions [here](https://github.com/primeqa/primeqa/tree/main/primeqa/services).

+    ```json
+	{
+        "retrievers": {
+            "PrimeQA": {
+                "service_endpoint": "primeqa:50051",
+                "beta": 0.7
+            }
+            "alpha": 0.8
+        },
+        "readers": {
+            "PrimeQA": {
+                "service_endpoint": "primeqa:50051",
+                "beta": 0.7
+            }
+        }
+    }
+    ```

-5. Click `Execute` button.
-You will see status code: 200 and updated setting once you scroll down.
+5. Click the `Execute` button.
+You will see status code: 200 indicating success and updated settings when you scroll down.

-6 Please allow 30 seconds for the primeqa-orchestrator to establish connectivity to Watson Discovery and PrimeQA service.
+6. Please allow 30 seconds for the primeqa-orchestrator to establish connectivity to Watson Discovery and PrimeQA service.

 <h3> 🧪 Testing </h3>

-1. You can test out primeqa orchestrator's connectivity to your IBM® Watson Discovery (WD) instance by executing [GET] `/retrievers/{retriever_id}/collections` endpoint as follows
+1. You can test the PrimeQA orchestrator's connectivity to your IBM® Watson Discovery (WD) instance by executing the [GET] `/retrievers/{retriever_id}/collections` endpoint.

 ```sh
 	curl -X 'GET' 'http://{PUBLIC_IP}:50059/retrievers/WatsonDiscovery/collections' -H 'accept: application/json'